mabarber92/kitab-website-draft/_pages/corpus_data/about-viz.md

 {{ image1 | markdownify }}
 </div>

 This vizualisation layers a lot of types of data.
-The x-axis of the two graph represents each book from start to finish, divided into milestones (on text reuse and milestones, see our explanation of [passim]({{ '/methods/text-reuse#how-does-passim-work' }})).
+Put simply, it represents each of the two works as a 300-words wide scroll where the top is on the left and the bottom on the right.
+Passages that are common to both works are highlighted in red.
+The yellow lines connect the common passages between the books.
+In the graphs on the top and the bottom, the works are divided into milestones (on text reuse and milestones, see our explanation of [passim]({{ '/methods/text-reuse#how-does-passim-work' }})).
 Thus, the top graph in image 1 shows Ibn Taghribirdi's *Nujum*, where 1 represents the first milestone in the book and 3745 represents the last milestone.
 The bottom graph in image 1 shows Ibn al-Athir's *Kamil* where 1 is the first milestone in the book and 4500 is the last.

 Each of the red bars on the top and bottom graphs represents a milestone that contains text reuse.
 The height of each bar is determined by the postion of the reuse text in the milestone and its length, where the y-axis gives the position in words.
 For example, a bar that starts at 50 and ends 100 on the y axis, means that reuse occurs between word 50 and 100 of that milestone and that it the reuse is, therefore, 50-words long.